rangagalla/Platform-Core/README.md

 # Platform-Core
-To enhance the knowledge on BIOS
+To enhance the knowledge on BIOS, chipsets